MicrosoftDocs/appcenter-docs/docs/help.md

 ## Accessing App Center Free Support

-Get support for App Center directly from within the App Center portal (not here in the docs).
-Any time you need help, just choose **'Contact support'** inside the help menu on the upper right of the App Center portal.
+Get support for App Center directly from within the App Center portal.
+Any time you need help, in the upper right corner of the App Center portal, open the help menu **? > Contact support**.
 Use the message field to explain your issue or question.

 ![App Center Support Form](~/images/app-center-support-form.png)

-Support is provided in English only and during work day's business hours.
-You may expect an answer within 8 business hours, or less when possible, depending on the support load.
+Support is provided in English only and during business hours.
+You can expect an answer within 8 business hours or less, depending on the support load.

 ## Microsoft Premier Support